tferrari92/automate-all-the-things/README.md

 ## In Azure DevOps:

-1. Navigate inside your project and open the tab “Project Settings”
+1. Navigate inside your project and open the tab “Project Settings”.

-2. Click on the “Agent pools” tab
+2. Click on the “Agent pools” tab.

-3. Add pool
+3. Add pool.
 4. Select “Self-hosted”, give a name and create it.

-5. Navigate into the new Agent Pool and click “New agent”
+5. Navigate into the new Agent Pool and click “New agent”.
 6. Select “Linux” and copy the “Download the agent” link.

 <br/>

 You need also to create a PAT (Personal Access Token) in order to be able to authenticate the VM.
 To do so:
-1. In the Azure DevOps portal, click on the “User settings” (the icon in the top right corner)
+1. In the Azure DevOps portal, click on the “User settings” (the icon in the top right corner).

-2. Select “Personal Access Token”
+2. Select “Personal Access Token”.
 3. Create a new token with the Full access” permission.
 Copy the value of the token, it will be needed in the next step.

 <br/>